mfjkri/OneNUS/README.md

 - `api`: Handles any API calls made by the feature
 - `components`: Contains any components used in this feature (Any non-specific or reusable components should go in [src/components/\*](src/components/))
 - `routes`: Handles any sub-routing within the feature
+- `slices`: Contains reducer logic and associated actions for any client-state of the feature.
 - `types`: Defines any custom types used in this feature
 - `index.ts`: Exports all required components or types that is used elsewhere (e.g. by other features)

-Note that each subdirectory in this convention is optional and can be left out if not required by the feature (e.g. comments feature does not have a routes/ subdirectory as it not have any subrouting within it)
+Note that each subdirectory in this convention is optional and can be left out if not required by the feature (e.g. comments feature does not have a routes subdirectory as the feature has no subrouting within it)

 <br/>